blevon24/dotfiles/applications/Music/README.md

  - Source: ArchWiki
    - Link: https://wiki.archlinux.org/title/Cmus
    - Used for: I used this website to understand what features cmus has and how to use them such as remote controlling cmus via an external application or key-binding

  - Source:
    - Link:
    - Used for:

+ - Source:
+   - Link:
+   - Used for:

+ - Source:
+   - Link:
+   - Used for: